 Supported housing services and schemes

 Our supported housing services and schemes combine accommodation with support.
-They are designed to meet the needs of particular groups, such as people with mental health issues, learning or physical disabilities, addiction issues, people at risk of domestic violence, teenage parents or ex-offenders.
+They are designed to meet the needs of particular groups, such as Veterans, Street Homeless, NHS Bed Blockers, people with mental health issues, learning or physical disabilities, addiction issues, people at risk of domestic violence, and those with historical criminal convictions.

 Some schemes and services are designed for people who need support to live independently.
 Others are short-term and designed to help people acquire the emotional and practical skills needed to move on into more mainstream housing.